sfeldmanmdphd/EducatorPortfolio/content/philosophy.md

 date: 2017-11-25T19:23:11-05:00
 draft: false
 ---
-This is my philosophy of teaching that I will update as I think more about it.
+This section is under construction.